what-studio/tossi/README.en.md

 )](https://coveralls.io/r/what-studio/tossi)

 "Tossi(토씨)" is a pure-Korean name for grammatical particles.
-Some of Korean particles has allomorphic variant depending on a leading word.
-The Tossi library determines most natrual allomorphic variant.
+Some of Korean particles has allomorphic variant forms depending on a leading word.
+The Tossi library determines most natrual form.

 ## Installation